io-gui/io/readme.md

 ### Programmable Templates ###

 This is the most powerful feature of `IoElement`.
 It allows you to create dynamic DOM trees in pure javascript.
-Use `template()` function to render DOM tree inside of your element.
+Use `template()` function to render DOM tree.
 Instead of HTML, the template system uses programmable yet declarative-looking syntax of nested arrays.
 For example an instance of `<my-color>` element can be expressed like this:

 ```javascript
 ['my-color', {color: "tomato"}, "this is my color"]